 Goodbye, photo studios.
-Hello, Colormass virtual photoshoots
+Hello, colormass virtual photoshoots

 He said that customers (at least for now) do not like to be named.
 “Since these images look exactly like photos, they would like to keep the impression that they are actual images of the real objects.”

-Colormass is interesting because it is addressing a clear gap in the enterprise market, helping to digitise “any kind of tangible product,” in the words of Barli.
-The idea will be to continue to augment this, for example with the ability to manipulate multiple products or images in a 3d room.
+Colormass is interesting because it is addressing a clear gap in the enterprise market, helping to digitize “any kind of tangible product,” in the words of Barli.
+The idea will be to continue to augment this, for example with the ability to manipulate multiple products or images in a 3D room.
 But he also says that its B2B service for the design and home-goods communities is “only the mid-term goal.”

-“The long-term goal is to aggregate all the digitised products to become one of the largest repositories of 3D assets, a library that can be used for product marketing, but also games and other VR and AR applications,” he said.
+“The long-term goal is to aggregate all the digitized products to become one of the largest repositories of 3D assets, a library that can be used for product marketing, but also games and other VR and AR applications,” he said.
 “3D content is a big problem, because there just isn’t that much.”
-The company has already started building this, signing agreements with their customers to be able to keep certain images in colormass’ own database.
+The company has already started building this, signing agreements with their customers to be able to keep certain images in colormass’s own database.

-This opens some interesting doors for the company, making it either a competitive rival (or interesting complementary acquisition) not just for the Autodesks and Adobes of this world, but massive photo agencies like the Gettys as well.
+This opens some interesting doors for the company, making it either a competitive rival (or interesting complementary acquisition) not just for the Autodesks and Adobes of this world, but massive photo agencies like the Gettys, as well.

 -